Invasion of Naples (1806): Maida

 Meanwhile, the 42nd Line in attack columns tried to rush Acland's brigade, which began volleying at a distance of 300 yd.
 When they saw the 1st Light bolting for the rear, the men of 42nd also ran away.
 Luckily for Reynier, Kempt's disorderly pursuit gave the Frenchman time to patch up his line.
-Acland got into a musketry duel with Peyri's brigade and the Poles soon decamped, but the Swiss battalion refused to panic.
+Acland got into a musketry duel with Peyri's brigade, and the Poles soon decamped, but the Swiss battalion refused to panic.
 The brigades of Acland and Cole converged on Digonet's position, which now included the Swiss.
-But every time the British advanced, the 9th Chasseurs galloped toward them, forcing them to halt and form square.
+But every time the British advanced, the 9th Chasseurs galloped toward them, forcing them to halt and form a square.
 The French horsemen would then turn and ride back to the protection of their infantry.
-Even after Acland and Cole were reinforced by Oswald, the standoff continued.
+Even after Oswald reinforced Acland and Cole, the standoff continued.
 Fortunately for the British, a breeze was blowing dust and smoke into the faces of the French artillerymen and their aim was poor.
 Finally, the eight center companies of the 20th Foot appeared on the extreme British left, having returned from their diversionary attack.
 When the 20th Foot attacked Digonet's right flank, Reynier ordered the remains of his division to retreat to Catanzaro.
 French losses were 490 killed, 870 wounded, and 722 captured.
 British losses were far fewer, 45 killed and 282 wounded.

-His lack of cavalry, the exhaustion of his soldiers, and his innate prudence, caused Stuart to not order a pursuit of his beaten enemies.
+His lack of cavalry, the exhaustion of his soldiers, and his innate prudence caused Stuart not to order a pursuit of his beaten enemies.
 Stuart did his humane best to spare the French wounded from being murdered by the Calabrian partisans, offering a bounty for the recovery of each wounded man.
 Prevented by the emboldened guerillas from retreating north to Cosenza, Reynier stayed at Catanzaro for the next three weeks with his 4,000 demoralized survivors.
 Meanwhile, Stuart remained immobile until 6 July while he and Smith decided what to do.
 They ultimately chose to move south and mop up any French garrisons.
 Critics later pointed out that with Reynier neutralized, the British had the opportunity to sail either to Naples to depose Joseph or to Gaeta to raise the siege.
 Instead, they did neither.